henry-luo/mark/docs/mark-model.md

 - `properties`: can be accessed through `markObj.prop` or `markObj['prop']` when `prop` is not a proper JS identifier.
 You can also use JS `for ... in` loop to iterate through the properties.
 Unlike normal JS array, Mark object has been specially constructed so that Mark contents are not enumerable, thus do not appear in `for ... in` loop.
 - `contents`: can be accessed through `markObj[index]`.
 You can also use JS `for ... of` loop to iterate through the content items.

-Besides the POJO behaviors of the Mark object, there are some additional prototype functions defined to work with the data model:
+Besides the above POJO behaviors, there are some additional prototype functions defined to work with the data model:

 - `prop(name, value)`: without `value` parameter, it gets the value of the named property; with the `value` parameter, it sets the value of the named property, and returns current object.
 Comparing to setting property directly using `markObj.prop` or `markObj['prop']`, this is a safer method as it ensures that the key is not numeric.
 - `length()`: returns the number of content items stored in the Mark object.